 1979, not yet rated

 Just picked this up and haven’t had enough time to form an opinion yet.

 Music for a New Society

-‘Damn Life’ uses Beethoven’s ‘Ode To Joy’ as its foundation, slowing it down and sucking all the joy out of it, while Cale accompanies himself on acoustic guitar for the tuneful and insistent ‘Chinese Envoy’.
+‘Damn Life’ uses Beethoven’s ‘Ode To Joy’ as its foundation, slowing it down and sucking all the joy out of it.
+Cale accompanies himself on acoustic guitar for the tuneful and insistent ‘Chinese Envoy’.
 There are dramatic touches with dramatic percussion strikes and a bagpipe coda on a reworked version of ‘(I Keep A) Close Watch’, but the focus is on Cale’s pained vocals and minimal keyboards.

-Music for a New Society is a harrowing listen, but there are the bones of some strong songs here, and it’s a strong and unique entry in Cale’s catalogue.
+Music for a New Society is a harrowing listen, but there are the bones of strong songs here, and it’s a strong and unique entry in Cale’s catalogue.
 The album was out of print for a long time, but Cale re-released it in 2016, along with a disc of reworkings titled M:FANS.

 Words for the Dying

 John Cale set music to four of Welsh poet Dylan Thomas’ poems in 1982 as a response to the Falklands War; as Cale writes in the liner notes “while the Argentine Flag was being raised on South Georgia, I was feverishly embarking on a comprehensive setting of the collected poems of Dylan Thomas”.
 Most famous of the poems is ‘Do Not Go Gentle Into That Good Night’, originally written for Thomas’ dying father, with its line “rage against the dying of the light.”